 It shall be the duty of the First Vice President to assume responsibility in the absence of the President, to keep minutes of all state meetings and meetings of the executive committee, and to serve in any capacity as directed by the President.
 The minutes shall be submitted to the State Advisor within 30 days following their presentation.

-Vice President of Programs and Service
+Vice President of Chapter Relations

-It shall be the duty of the Vice President of Programs and Service to provide leadership in planning and implementing the organization’s Program of Work, to organize the organization’s community service programs and service learning opportunities, and to serve in any capacity as directed by the President.
+It shall be the duty of the Vice President of Chapter Relations to provide communication with chapters regarding Alabama HOSA updates, state projects, and national programs.
+This office shall provide leadership in promoting the organization’s community service programs and service-learning opportunities, and to serve in any capacity as directed by the President.

-Vice President of Competitive Events
+Vice President of Membership

-It shall the duty of the Vice President of Competitive Events to provide leadership in planning and implementing the organization’s competitive events program, and to serve in any capacity as directed by the President.
+It shall be the duty of the Vice President of Membership to provide communication to chapters about the organization’s competitive events program, state officer provided workshops, and social media outlets.
+This office will also serve in any capacity as directed by the President.

 Section 7.
-Removal from Officer
+Removal from Office

 Any state officer may be removed from office if they fail to complete their duties of office or if they have a disqualifying status change as outlined in the State Officer Application and Handbook.